-Decreased lipid peroxidation and enhanced enzymatic antioxidant activity in PD rats after CBL and treadmill exercise, alone or in combination significantly decreased brain lipid peroxidation compared to the PD group (P<0.001 for all comparisons).
-Of note, the effects of CBL and EXE, alone or in combination, were greater than levodopa therapy in decreasing MDA levels (P<0.001 for all comparisons).
-Furthermore, MDA levels were reduced more effectively by CBL therapy than by EXE alone (P<0.001).
-Likewise, combination therapy was more effective than single therapy (P<0.001).
+We also found that 6-OHDA injection significantly (p<0.001, Fig 4A) increased brain MDA levels in the PD groups, except for the PD+CBL+EXE group, when compared to the Sham animals.
+Nevertheless, treatment with Levodopa, CBL, EXE, or combination of CBL+EXE significantly decreased brain lipid peroxidation compared to the PD group (p<0.001 for all comparisons).
+Of note, the effects of CBL and EXE, alone or in combination, were greater than Levodopa therapy in decreasing MDA levels (p<0.001 for all comparisons).
+Furthermore, MDA levels were reduced more effectively by CBL therapy than by EXE alone (p<0.001).
+Likewise, combination therapy was more effective than single therapy (p<0.001).